dysonreturns/sc2ai/docs/README.md

 ### Build a Ladder Zip

-If this is the first time you are creating a bot, the form is here: https://aiarena.net/botupload/

 **Disclaimers:**
 1. Commit your code before building.
 2. If you have sensitive source in your folder, **review the zip** file before upload.

-The build command is `sc2ai ladderzip BOTNAME`, BUT...
+The build command is `sc2ai ladderzip BOTNAME`, but...

 **You must ensure that BOTNAME matches your aiarena "Name" exactly.**

-It does not matter if your in-game name or your classname or your files are organized different.
-For ladder play, simply require that `./boot.rb` creates an instance called `$bot`.
+You are allowed to move and name your classes as you see fit.
+Your in-game name doesn't even need to match.
+The only important part of the process is that `boot.rb` creates an instance called `$bot` and your built BOTNAME matches you aiarena "Name".

-So lets build... execute this command with your actual BOTNAME instead of myCleverBot:
+So lets build your bot.
+Execute this command with your actual BOTNAME instead of myCleverBot:
 ```bash
 bundle exec sc2ai ladderzip myCleverBot
 ```